parseshyam/slack-form/README.md

 # Slack Block Form SDK: Streamlining Form Development for Slack Apps

 Welcome to the Slack Block Form SDK, a tool designed to simplify the creation of interactive forms for Slack apps.
-Our SDK empowers developers to effortlessly build forms, enhancing productivity within Slack teams.
+This SDK empowers developers to effortlessly build forms, enhancing productivity within Slack teams.

 ## Motivation

 Developing forms for Slack apps often involves navigating complex configurations and repetitive tasks.
-Our SDK aims to alleviate these hurdles by abstracting away the complexities, allowing developers to focus on core functionality.
+This SDK aims to alleviate these hurdles by abstracting away the complexities, allowing developers to focus on core functionality.

 ### Features